xlladdins/xll/docs/Excel4MacrosE-G.md

 **EDITBOX.PROPERTIES**?(validation\_num, multiline\_logical,
 vscroll\_logical, password\_logical)

-Validation\_num    is the validation applied to the edit box when the dialog is dismissed.
+Validation\_num&nbsp;&nbsp;&nbsp;&nbsp;is the validation applied to the edit box when the dialog is dismissed.
 If the edit box contains a value other than the type specified (or validation), an error is returned.

 |                     |                                |
 | ------------------- | ------------------------------ |